The 2026 Mary Parker Follett Conversation on Creative Democracy

 Fall 2026

-Click here for a PDF version of this Call for Proposals
+Click here for a PDF of the Team Proposals with Link to Team Preferences Survey

 Introduction